daraymonsta/tech201-jenkins-cicd/README.md

 ## 4th change to dev branch - check Job 1 and 2 trigger after each other

 ## 5th change on dev branch - re-started EC2 instance

+## 6th change on dev branch - test using Jenkins plugin for merge into of git commands